An Ode to the Atlanta Hotel Restaurant

 It would be a little unfair to go on about this without offering an alternative if you decide not to stay there or bend the manageresses arm.

 There are tons of great restaurants in central parts of Bangkok and you will find one easily.
-May Kaidee is a pretty solid vegetarian restaurant near Khao San Road, and any restaurant further out than than Asoke on the Sukhumvit Skytrain in a side street should be good, but of you are near the Royal Palace, try the Royal Thai Navy Club.
+May Kaidee is a pretty solid vegetarian restaurant near Khao San Road.
+Any restaurant further out than than Asoke on the Sukhumvit Skytrain in a side street should be good, as well as anywhere outside a tourist centre.
+If you’re sightseeing and near the Royal Palace, try the Royal Thai Navy Club.

 It is another time warp, a canteen-like dining room in the corner of a grand building, but the dishes seemed very authentic, and when we went for lunch, the tourist/local ratio was low.